-The values of the build, host and target platforms are not absolute, and they depend on the process we are talking about: the host when compiling a cross compiler turns into the build when using that same cross compiler, or the target of the cross compiler is the host platform when we are using it to build binaries.
+The values of the build, host and target platforms are not absolute, and they depend on the process we are talking about.
+The host when compiling a cross compiler turns into the build when using that same cross compiler, or the target of the cross compiler is the host platform of the binaries generated with it.